krisburke/studyPlan/README.md

 # Study Plan

 This list started as a fork of [Google Interview University](https://github.com/jwasham/google-interview-university).
-I have modified the resources and topics to fit my own personal study goals, and will continue to.
+I have modified the resources and topics to fit my own personal study goals.
+Still in progress...

 #### Links
 [**My Blog**](http://www.krisburke.me)